ShiqianTan/MachineLearningMaterials/README.md

 # MachineLearningMaterials

-This reporitory collects and bookmarks the materials related to Machine Learning I have read.
+This reporitory collects and bookmarks the materials related to Machine Learning that I have read or find important.

 ## Handling missing data
 - [Statistical Analysis with Missing Data](https://onlinelibrary.wiley.com/doi/book/10.1002/9781119482260) [2019]